V-Liss/TheGunsOriginal/README.md

 - ANIMATIONS: a class that consists of multiple sprites and has methods to be animated.

 - MULTIPLAYER: upon button click a player is prompted to either become a host or a client, in case of the latter to type in the host's IP.
 You can duel on local networks.

+Might not be all the features listed, but those are the main I can remember after a few years of not coding them) That goes for the descendants as well.
+Enjoy!